WorldBank-Transport/ckanext-resourcemeta/README.rst

 If you would like to contribute source code to this plugin feel free to fork the github repository https://github.com/WorldBank-Transport/ckanext-resourcemeta and set it as an ``upstream`` remote.
-For more information about forking a github repostiry check https://help.github.com/articles/fork-a-repo/ or search for additional online resources.
+For more information about forking a github repostiry check https://help.github.com/articles/fork-a-repo/ or search for additional resources online.

 .. _CKAN: http://ckan.org